 - a.
 Excavation: Excavate to the size, shape, and depth specified in the contract documents.
 Ensure the bottom of all foundations rest securely on firm undisturbed soil.
 Minimize over excavation to ensure support and stability of the foundation. - b.
-Footing: Provide a means for holding all of the following elements rigidly in place while the concrete is being placed. - i.
-Forms: - (a) Set the forms level or sloped to meet the adjacent paved areas. - (b) When adjacent to paved areas, shape the top 11 inches of the footing to be square and flush with the surrounding paved area.
-Provide preformed expansion material between the footing and paved areas. - (c) When installed in an unpaved area, set the top of the footing 2 inches above the surface of the ground. - ii.
-Reinforcing Steel: Install reinforcing steel. - iii.
-Conduit: Install conduit. - iv.
-Anchor Bolts: - (a) Set anchor bolts using a template constructed to accommodate the specified elevation, orientation, and spacing according to the pole and controller manufacturer's requirements.

-- (b) Center the pole anchor bolts within the concrete footing. - (c) Protect the anchor bolts until poles are erected. - (d) Orient controller footing with the back of the cabinet toward the intersection such that the signal heads can be viewed while facing the controller, unless otherwise directed by the Engineer.
+Footing: Provide a means for holding all of the following elements rigidly in place while the concrete is being placed. - 1) Forms: - a) Set the forms level or sloped to meet the adjacent paved areas. - b) When adjacent to paved areas, shape the top 11 inches of the footing to be square and flush with the surrounding paved area.
+Provide preformed expansion material between the footing and paved areas. - c) When installed in an unpaved area, set the top of the footing 2 inches above the surface of the ground. - 2) Reinforcing Steel: Install reinforcing steel. - 3) Conduit: Install conduit. - 4) Anchor Bolts: - a) Set anchor bolts using a template constructed to accommodate the specified elevation, orientation, and spacing according to the pole and controller manufacturer's requirements. - b) Center the pole anchor bolts within the concrete footing. - c) Protect the anchor bolts until poles are erected. - d) Orient controller footing with the back of the cabinet toward the intersection such that the signal heads can be viewed while facing the controller, unless otherwise directed by the Engineer. - 5) Concrete: - a) Place concrete to form a monolithic foundation.
+Consolidate concrete by vibration methods. - b) Finish the top of the base level and round the top edges with an edging tool having a radius of 1/2 inch.
+Provide a rubbed surface finish on the exposed surface of the footing. - c) Allow the footings to cure a minimum of 4 days prior to erecting the poles and 7 days prior to installing the mast arms.
+Times may be shortened if supported by strength test results.